About Us

 Why are indigenous businesses important?

 Indigenous businesses are leaders in environmental sustainability.
 By respecting the land, they are ensuring that future generations will be able to benefit from it.
-Indigenous business leaders have also been known to invest in social development projects, like giving money to help students get scholarships or funding sports programs for young people.
+Indigenous business leaders have also been known to invest in social development projects, like donating money to help students get scholarships or funding sports programs for young people.

 When Indigenous businesses succeed, the economic empowerment of communities can lead to a more prosperous future.
 The reason why so many indigenous communities choose entrepreneurship as a career path isn’t just because it increases income levels, but it also provides an opportunity within these areas.